|Nutrition Facts (per serving)|

 - 1 teaspoon kosher salt (or to taste)

-Transfer 1 tablespoon of the bacon drippings to the pan used to cook the bacon.
-Add the butter to the pan and place it over medium heat.
+Remove all but 1 tablespoon of the bacon drippings from the pot.
+Add the butter to the pot and place it back over medium heat.

 When the butter has melted, add the chopped onion and sliced carrots.
 Cook until the onions are tender, stirring frequently.
 Add the thyme and garlic and continue cooking for 1 minute longer, stirring constantly

-Add the flour to the pan and stir to blend.
+Add the flour to the pot and stir to blend.
 Continue cooking for about 2 minutes, stirring constantly.

 Add the chicken stock and bring to a boil, stirring frequently.

-Cover the pan and reduce the heat to low; simmer for 10 minutes.
+Cover the pot and reduce the heat to low; simmer for 10 minutes.

 Add the reserved browned sausage slices and potatoes; cover and cook for 15 minutes longer.